-In parallel with implementing its Living Standards Framework (LSF), the Treasury has recently undertaken the following activities focused on embedding wellbeing in the public sector:
+The Government has asked the Treasury to use its Living Standards Framework (LSF) to support more robust wellbeing analysis across the public sector.
+The Treasury has undertaken a range of activities focused on embedding wellbeing in the public sector:

-Leadership of the Government’s consultation on the proposal to embed a focus on wellbeing in the Public Finance Act 1989.
+Embedding a focus on wellbeing in the Public Finance Act 1989

-The resulting business case (a collaboration between the Porirua City Council, local iwi Ngāti Toa and multiple government agencies) goes beyond conventional economic and fiscal policy.
+The Treasury led work underpinning a $1.5 billion investment in Porirua over 25 years, the first application of a wellbeing approach to assess the impact of this type of investment.
+The business case (a collaboration between the Porirua City Council, local iwi Ngāti Toa and multiple government agencies) goes beyond conventional economic and fiscal policy.
 It shows the broader picture of how outcomes in living standards and health, education and justice can be improved through investments in housing.

 It is important to note that neither the LSF nor the LSF Dashboard report on the performance of Government.
-Nor do they prioritise Government spending on wellbeing outcomes – the Government makes those decisions, informed by advice from the Treasury.
+Nor do they prioritise Government spending on wellbeing outcomes – the Government makes those decisions, informed by advice from the Treasury and other agencies.